New Zealand and South Island Hydro Risk Meter

 The graphs below compare New Zealand and South Island controlled storage to the relevant Hydro Risk Curves.

-As at 21 October, New Zealand and South Island controlled storage is below average.
+As at 9 December, New Zealand controlled storage is below average and South Island controlled storage is above average.
 The risk meter for the New Zealand and the South Island is set to Normal.

 |Find out more about hydro risk curves|

 |Latest New Zealand Hydro Risk and South Island Hydro Risk Curves [ pdf 62.45 KB ]|

 |Hydro Risk Curve Update Log [ pdf 679.48 KB ]|

 |Hydro Risk Curve Input Assumptions [ pdf 939.29 KB ] (Effective from 11 December 2018)|

 |Hydro Risk Curve Data for 2018 [ xlsx 35.14 KB ] (Effective from 11 December 2018)|

 |HRC Demand forecast update note - January 2018 [ pdf 707.58 KB ]|

 |Simulated Storage Trajectories [ pdf 150.31 KB ] (Effective from 11 December 2018)|

 |Simulated Storage Trajectories: Assumptions [ pdf 676.83 KB ] (Effective from 11 December 2018)|